accesimpot/graphql-gene/packages/core/README.md

 `geneConfig.directives` accepts an array of `GeneDirectiveConfig` which will add the directive at the type level (current model).
 It is recommended to create directives as factory function using `defineDirective` for better typing (see example below).

 Directives are simply wrappers around resolvers following a middleware pattern.
-At the type level, it looks accross your whole schema and wrap the resolver of fields returning the given type.
+At the type level, it looks across your whole schema and wrap the resolver of fields returning the given type.
 This way, the field itself returns `null` on error instead of returning an object with all its fields being `null`.

 ```ts
 type GeneDirectiveConfig<